GooFit/GooFit/examples/zachFit/README.md

 ## Fit options

 Fit options can be viewed by using the `-h` option: `./zachFit -h`.
-The most important options are:
+The `-p` option makes plots.
+The other options are:

 | Fit Mode (`-m`) | Description       |
 | --------------- | ----------------- |